loxer/GT2roguelike/README.md

 <img src="https://github.com/daaning/GT2roguelike/blob/main/Assets/GIFs/akkufresser.gif" width="390" />

 ### iPhonius Maximus:
 Next to our "regular" enemies we have an gruesome boss battle against the great iPhonius Maximus who is your replacement.
-Aggrivated as you are, you should at the very least break its screen or empty its battery before yours runs out.
+Aggravated as you are, you should at the very least break its screen or empty its battery before yours runs out.

 ![alt text](Assets/GIFs/bossbattle.gif)